How Do I Change My Name in Nevada?

 Warning: Limited or 24-hour commercial wedding chapels may only sell marriage licenses when their own county's clerk's office closes for the day.

-Bring one identification card
+Bring at least one identification card

 Bring photo ID showing your age, such as a driver's license, passport, military ID, or Real ID card.
 If divorced or widowed, bring proof of divorce or your spouse's death certificate.

 Documents should match your name change intentions.
-For instance, if birth names are in the mix, yet your ID doesn't show that, bring proof that does.
+For instance, if birth names are in the mix, yet your ID doesn't show that, bring supplemental proof that does.

-Choose your new name on the application
+Choose your new name on the marriage application

 Marriage license to name change